-Client-Server Peer-to-Peer Resources are shared between the peers Resources can be accessed directly from other peers Peer is provider and requestor (Servent concept) 1st Gei 1st Generation 1.
-Server is the central entity and only Centralized P2P Pure P2P Hybrid P2P provider of service and content. → Network managed by the Server 2.
+Client-Server Peer-to-Peer Resources are shared Resources can be acc Peer is provider and re eers 1st Generation 2nd Generation Server is the central entity and only Centralized P2P Pure P2P Hybrid P2P provider of service and content. → Network managed by the Server 2.
 Server as the higher performance system.
-3. Clients as the lower performance system Example: WWW All features of Peer- to-Peer included Central entity is necessary to provide the service Central entity is some kind of index/group database Example: Napster All features of Peer- to-Peer included Any terminal entity can be removed without loss of functionality → No central entities Examples: Gnutella 0.4, Freenet All features of Peer- to-Peer included Any terminal entity can be removed without loss of functionality → dynamic central entities Example: Gnutella 0.6, JXTA
+3. Clients as the lower performance system Example: WWW All features of Peer-to-Peer included Central entity is necessary to provide the service Central entity is some kind of index/group database Example: Napster 1.
+All features of Peer-to-Peer included 2.
+Any terminal entity can be removed without loss of functionality 3. → No central entities Examples: Gnutella 0.4, Freenet All features of Peer-to-Peer included Any terminal entity can be removed without loss of functionality 3. - dynamic central entities Example: Gnutella 0.6, JXTA